How to Tell Your Insurance Benefits Are Being Unfairly Denied

 No Medical Evaluation

-Medical evaluation is a report that helps an insurance company determine if the injuries were due to the accident.
-When an accident occurs, it is essential to reach the hospital to get medical treatment.
+Medical evaluation is a report that helps an insurance company determine whether the injuries were caused by the accident.
+When an accident occurs, reaching the hospital for medical treatment is essential.

 No Diagnosed Injury

-An insurance provider can refuse an insurance claim if there is no diagnosed injury.
+An insurance provider can refuse an insurance claim without a diagnosed injury.
 Often, after an accident, the victim driver might feel pain or even fear, but there is no medical treatment for such, and these will fade away.
 An insurance company will not pay a claim to cover medical bills in such cases.

 Claims Exceeding Policy Limits or Maximum Coverage